jucian0/turbo-version/packages/turbo-version/README.md

 To use branch name-based versioning, you need to configure the `version.config.json` file with the following properties:

 - `baseBranch` - the main branch name, it's used to calculate the next version.
-- `versionStrategy` - the versioning strategy should be `branchName`.
+- `versionStrategy` - the versioning strategy should be `branchPattern`.
 - `branchPattern` - the branch name pattern used to calculate the next version (optional, by default, it's [`major`, `minor`, `patch`]).

 ## `version.config.json`